Claude Code Integration

 - Backend skill: Auto-invoked by Claude

-- Agent security: User invokes via slash commands
+- Local security: User invokes via slash commands

 Command Prefix